 5. Segment your lists

 Similarly, if you offer different products or services, separate your prospects by the service or product they’ve expressed interest in.
-If a lead signed up to learn more about your marketing consulting but they’re getting emails about your time-tracking app, you’re not doing yourself any favors.
+If a lead signed up to learn more about your B2B marketing consulting but they’re getting emails about your time-tracking app, you’re not doing yourself any favors.

 6. Spruce up email copy

-Your email copy has to be great if you want it to convert.
+When working on email marketing B2B lead generation, your email copy has to be great if you want it to convert.
 Subpar emails won’t cut it in B2B email marketing.
 This starts with the subject line.
 Spend time creating compelling subject lines and split-test the results.
 Then, figure out what types of subject lines actually get your audience to open up and read your emails: emotional copy, results-focused copy, etc.

 Then, put that same information in the body of the email, and keep it conversational.
 Too often, people think B2B means stuffy and overly professional.
 Instead, try a more straightforward and conversational approach for better results, and always include a Call to Action (CTA) that clearly guides readers to act on your email.